dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 Code reviews are a great practice.
 They allow for:

+- ensure that codebase health does not degrade
 - shared knowledge
 - training reading and understanding code
 - more readable and understandable code